zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/oidc.md

 ### Installing Mx Model Reflection{#mxmodelreflection}

-{{% alert color="warning" %}}
+{{% alert color="info" %}}
-The Mx Model Reflection module is no longer required for the OIDC SSO module starting from version 4.0.0.
-However, it is still included temporarily for backward compatibility and will be removed in future versions.
+The dependency on the Mx Model Reflection module has been deprecated from the OIDC SSO module version 4.0.0 and above.
+It will be maintained for backward compatibility but will be removed in future versions.
 {{% /alert %}}

 Once the Mx Model Reflection module has been imported into your app, you need to configure it.